 Short section looking at how the notation can be adapted to reflect further architectural concepts not covered in the specification.

-This is taken at the end of the course, with delegates linking in to Pearson Vue to do the Foundation and Practitioner exam.
+This is to be taken after your course within the voucher validity, with delegates linking in to Pearson Vue to do the Foundation and Practitioner exam.

 *All sections shown with this asterisk include practical work, with delegates creating a model using the knowledge they have just acquired.